(Big tease/announcement at the end of this post!)

 That said, if something works for you – keep going…until it doesn’t.

 My take is to safeguard yourself and get to work on standing out.
-Have your own, unique, specific openers to kick off our outreach.
+Have your own, unique, icebreaking humor or messaging that kicks off our outreach.

 Put pen to paper (or fingers to keyboard).
 List all the info & elements (i.e. a quick intro, your relevance) you’d like to convey to your prospect within 5-10 seconds.
 Find a way to frame it all into a mini-script that elicits an emotional reaction, and is so undeniable, you cannot be denied.